 1 teaspoon baking soda

-Preheat oven to 325 degrees F. Spray a 9x5x4 inch loaf pan with cooking spray.
+Preheat oven to 325 degrees F. Grease and flour two 8×4 inch loaf pans.

-Combine eggs, oil, agave, zucchini, and vanilla; mix well.
 Mix the flour, cinnamon, salt, baking powder and baking soda together in a second bowl.
-Add dry flour mixture to zucchini mixture and stir until blended.
+Add flour mixture to zucchini mixture and stir until blended.
 Stir in the nuts.

-Pour batter into pan and bake for 45 to 50 minutes or until toothpick inserted comes out clean.
+Pour batter into pans and bake for 55 minutes or until toothpick inserted comes out clean.